 For instance, last year's early deals included three months of Kindle Unlimited for free.
 Plus, Prime members could take advantage of savings with Amazon Pantry or snag four months of Amazon Music Unlimited for 99 cents.
 We expect similar deals to return this year.

 Prime Day is also a prime time to buy Amazon devices.
 Watch for the online giant to offer serious discounts on Alexa-enabled gadgets, Kindles, and Fire tablets.
 Further, we wouldn't be surprised to see sales on items like the Fire TV Cube, Fire TVs, and devices from Blink and Ring.

 SEE ALSO: Can You Share Amazon Prime?

 As the name suggests, Prime Day is for Amazon Prime members.
 The good news is that you can sign up for a free trial and take part.
-If you don't want to continue your membership afterwards, just be sure to cancel your Prime trial before you're billed the next month.
+If you don't want to continue your membership afterwards, just be sure to cancel your Prime trial before you're billed for the next month.

-Members who ordered from Prime Now for the first time got $10 off their order, as well as $10 off a future order.
+Two years ago, members who ordered from Prime Now for the first time got $10 off their order, as well as $10 off a future order.
 Further, you could shop at Whole Foods and receive a $10 credit when you spent $10 in-store.

 In 2019, shoppers could also get a $10 Amazon credit for shelling out $10 at Whole Foods.
 The promotion applied to those shopping in-store or via Prime Now and lasted for a limited time.